Q-Minh/nihu/dox/tut_mesh_building.md

 The first example {#tut_mesh_first}
 -----------------

-The ::create_mesh function takes two matrices as its first arguments:
+The NiHu::create_mesh function takes two matrices as its first arguments:
 - `nodes` is the nodal location matrix
 - `elements` is the nodal connectivity matrix.